Mirajuddin202/Assessment-_SQA_Engineer/README.md

 This repository contains my solutions for the **Sheba Platform Limited** SQA Engineer take-home assessment.
 It includes:

-- 📄 Test cases for bKash's "Add Money or Payment" feature
+- 📄 Test cases for bKash's "Add Money" feature
 - 📄 Test cases and manual test report for OrangeHRM's "Apply Leave" feature
 - 🤖 Selenium automation scripts for login and apply leave functionality in OrangeHRM